Introduction to Permissions

 - Example:

-oxide.show group admins
+oxide.show group admin

 - Example: